hychn/hychn.github.io/md/A.journal.md

   * Always question the issues you are dealing with from every angle.
     * Write about it, talk about it, think about it, feel about it in the hopes the answer will come to you

+## Reflections on 9.0

+I spent a good bit of time from end of oct to the end of april playing First was leveling with chaewon. we had alot of fun, hit 60 first fight pvp against a 10lvl higher
+Mage school haha
+And the fights in world quests forests and out in the grassy plain beach And then I was doing random dungeons and met light
+He showed me horde side and i met onne.
+We did 1v1s and i beat both of them it was really exhilarating They showed me how to do mythic keys
+And raiding to get the drag mnt
+Then I would start camping people, do some bgs, it was such an awesome experience.
+I reallyed had alot of fun but chaewon lost interest around this point

+9.0 released on novemverish and I took a week to level to 70.
+I started doing unranked 2s and i met Hoch.
+I was also farming callous leather and I made around 1.5 mil which ensured I didnt have to pay for sub for the rest of my journey
+Hoch showed me some things, some basics
+I also met a basic pala who was pretending to be gucci.
+I eventually outlearned him. there wasn't much to learn.
+He seem bit butthurt
+I also met dawn sound in tigarde he also pretended. eventually out ranked him and he also seemed butthurt He was doing alot of mythics tho later got ilvl 225
+I remember the first time I had a good master is when i 1v2 palas.
+It was really amazing and I felt like i was getting getting stronger When rank released i played hard and got to 1450 because my set was broken.
+After some changes, i got set back to 1100 and i started playing with random just to get some xperience I also lvl my horde alt and during leveling i could dominate other lvlers due to my pvp experience then i got frustrated with ppl i was playing with
+I got better and push to 1400 again on my own
+I met another rg and we pushed really hard with broken strat, double duel and then we made it 1600.
+It was an amazing feeling!
+It happend in 2 months
+And then I did the same thing on my ally alt just found another random and push to 1600 multiple times I had a couple of close pushes to 1800 but what i was lacking was dmg rotation and was being too nervous My heart would beat too much
+I started playing rbg more often
+2 big battles come to mind
+1 guy, 'call of the blood' didn't like me so he said rog full.
+I made my own party with 3 rog and we won And we were smacking on him all fight in AV.
+I met him couple more times in the future.
+It did not end well for him.
+I ended up making a name for myself.
+I joined some other matches.
+The other rog in the 3 rog was competing against in diff battles.
+He ended up getting destroyed. just completely outplayed with 6 kidney, bridg sap, 2v1 outplay I also met cold. we had alot of fun messing around. doing 2s we eventually played tbc which was a bunch of leveling and showing ppl who the top dog was while leveling and ganging and warring.
+And then i kinda got tired of it.
+I didn't want to do it anymore.
+And i had to leave for military service
+And I wanted to be healthier
+So it stopped
+It was a good journey

 # 210831